 A job fair enables you to meet and discover several exhibitors during one day.
 It is a unique opportunity to talk face-to-face with recruiters and experts.
 But you can’t go to a recruiting fair and expect to get a job like this!
 Indeed, you need to prepare yourself to maximize your chances of being hired.
-To succeed, there are 3 steps to respect that we are going to talk about in this article.
+To succeed, there are 3 steps to respect.

 If you are reading this article, it means that you are going to participate in a job fair soon.
 Do you think you are ready?
 To be sure, check our short list below!

 In fact, during a job fair you will be wainting twice the time you will actually spending exchanging with exhibitors.
 So be organized, and target a short list of companies that you really want to meet.
 You can define a second short list of companies you would like to meet, in case you have some time left.

 To meet recruiters’ expectations, you will have to gather information, study their employer brand.
 These recruiters want you to be psychologically ready, to bring the right documents and show that you are really interested in their offers.

 - Grab some information about the companies you are interested in.
 You can check the information on the job fair website, on the career websites of companies and on social media.
 You need to be able to know for each exhibitors – their products and services, their location – and you have to identify if they are hiring profiles like you with examples of job offers.